rickfay/ALBW-Randomizer-Tracker/README.md

 - **Why isn't the trigger for Ravio's Signs available?**
     - On Standard Mode, the signs won't appear until you go through the game's prologue story triggers.
 After completing the Sanctuary, you need to go to Zelda to get the Special Charm, and then Sahasrahla's House to have him mark your map with an X.
-      - There are no checks on the map for Special Charm/Sahasrahla.
-If this becomes a problem or creates confusion, I will add them, but I didn't think they were necessary.
+        - I've chosen not to include checks on the map for the Special Charm and Sahasrahla.
+If this becomes a problem or creates confusion, I will add them.

 - **What's the trigger to activate Hyrule Hotfoot?**
     - Any of the Irene triggers.

 - **What's the star next to the Master Sword?**
     - That's the Great Spin you uncultured swine.